mikolgawk/Finite-Temperature-MLIP-Benchmark/README.md

 | `paper_configs/` | The configurations that produced the results on arxiv. |
 | `updated_configs/` | The revised panel — audited numerical precision, refreshed checkpoints.
 Where new work goes. |

-The differences between the two:
+The main differences between the two:

 - **Precision.** `paper_configs` ran each model at whatever its constructor defaulted to or at fp64 (`mace_mp(default_dtype='float64')`,